 STEP 3: Cut 4 slices of bacon into 1" pieces and spread them over the brussel sprouts.
 Sprinkle the chopped walnuts and blue cheese crumbles over the brussel sprouts and sprinkle with salt and pepper.
 Using your hands mix everything in the pan until well combined.

 - STEP 4: Bake in a preheated 400°F oven for 30 minutes, toss half way through.
 Enjoy as a side dish or simply in a bowl comfortably curled under a blanket near the fire.

 👨🏻🍳 Recipe tips and variations

-This keto brussel sprouts recipe is delicious as is, however I will share some top tips and variations that can heighten the flavours of this dish.
+This roasted brussel sprouts recipe is delicious as is, however, I will share some top tips and variations that can heighten the flavors of this dish.

-Top Tip: char the brussies and bacon by using an older sheet pan that you don't mind getting banged up a little.
+Top Tip: char the brussel sprouts and bacon by using an older sheet pan that you don't mind getting banged up a little.
 Using parchment paper will not give the same crispy feel to this recipe.

 - Serving: these low carb brussel sprouts make a perfect side dish to my Keto Crispy Chicken Thighs

 - Storage: if you have leftovers you can store in an airtight container in the fridge for up to 3 days.

 - Make ahead: do so no more than one to two days in advance, and store the shaved uncooked brussel sprouts in an airtight container in the refrigerator.